rhiot/gitbook/quickstarts/kura_camel_quickstart.md

     rhiot kura-config-bootdelegation

+If you down have Rhiot CMD installed, read [this](../tooling/cmd.md) documentation section.
+If the `kura-config-bootdelegation` command can't detect your device you can use `--address` option to indicate the IP address of your device (see [kura-config-bootdelegation command documentation](tooling/cmd.md#kuraconfigbootdelegation) for more details.

+If you still have problems with using Rhiot CMD, add the following line to the `/opt/eclipse/kura/kura/config.ini`:

+    org.osgi.framework.bootdelegation=sun.*,com.sun.*

 ## Deployment

 In order to deploy Camel application to a Kura server, you have to copy necessary Camel jars and a bundle containing your application.
 Your bundle can be deployed into the target device by executing an `scp` command.
 For example: